seanbaxter/DirectXShaderCompiler/docs/SourceLevelDebuggingHLSL.rst

 * DFCC_DXIL ('DXIL').
 A valid DXIL program has no debug information.
 This is the program described by debug information.

 * DFCC_ShaderDebugInfoDXIL ('ILDB').
-This is an LLVM module with debug information.
+This is an LLVM37 module with debug information.
 It's an augmented version of the original DXIL module.
 For historical reasons, this is sometimes referred to as 'the PDB of the program'.